britram/taps-transports/draft-ietf-taps-transports-02.md

 - connection setup with feature negotiation and application-to-port mapping
 - port multiplexing
 - reliable delivery
-- ordered delivery
+- ordered delivery for each byte stream
 - error detection (checksum)
 - segmentation
 - stream-oriented delivery in a single stream
-- application PDU bundling (Nagle's algorithm)
+- data bundling (Nagle's algorithm)
 - flow control
 - congestion control

-[EDITOR'S NOTE: need a discussion of how to map this to features and TAPS: what does the higher layer need to decide? what can the transport layer decide based on global settings? what must the transport layer decide based on network characteristics?]
+[EDITOR'S NOTE: discussion of how to map this to features and TAPS: what does the higher layer need to decide? what can the transport layer decide based on global settings? what must the transport layer decide based on network characteristics?]